saylordotorg/course_prdv204/Unit02.md

+---
+layout: default
+title: "PRDV204: Payroll Applications"
+course_description: "The goal of this course is to help you develop the fundamental skills critical to payroll operations, and to help you understand state and federal compliance.
+This will provide you with a foundation for becoming more versed on the depth of payroll as an intricate component of human-resource management, and business overall."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Payroll: The Law, the Rules** <span id="2"></span>

 *The money collected through the payroll process is regulated by various